smartgeber Logo

 Impact on Security and Updates

-With CentOS end of life, many users are considering alternatives.
+With the end of life for CentOS 8, many users are considering alternatives.
 Some popular options include:

 Preparing for the Transition